bryantruong/AnalyzingTwitterEmotions/README.md

 # Analyzing Tweet Emotions
-## This is a public repository for a Node/Express/Vue.js app that allows users to load and analyze a given Twitter user's via the Twitter API and IBM Watson Natural Language Understanding.
+### This is a public repository for a Node/Express/Vue.js app that allows users to load and analyze a given Twitter user's via the Twitter API and IBM Watson Natural Language Understanding.
 A running demo of this application is hosted [here](https://tweet-emotion-analysis-dhwj4kp3mq-uc.a.run.app/).

+API Keys Needed:
+- In order for this to work locally, you must enter your own Twitter API Token and your own Watson API Key.
+- Copy and paste your Twitter API Token into the [.env](.env) file.
+- Copy and paste your Watson API Key into the [api.js](api.js) file.

 ## Project setup
 ```
 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles and hot-reloads the front end for development
 ```
 npm run serve
 ```